Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/How to add configurations.md

 #### Extra notes
 - Endpoints.
 Currently, the endpoints ENDPOINTS_TOREMOVE and ENDPOINTS_GROUPSTOREMOVE can include comma separate lists of endpoints and groups to disable as example ENDPOINTS_TOREMOVE=img-to-pdf,remove-pages would disable both image-to-pdf and remove pages, ENDPOINTS_GROUPSTOREMOVE=LibreOffice Would disable all things that use LibreOffice.
-You can see a list of all endpoints and groups [here](https://github.com/Stirling-Tools/Stirling-PDF/blob/main/Endpoint-groups.md)
 - customStaticFilePath.
 Customise static files such as the app logo by placing files in the /customFiles/static/ directory.
 An example of customising app logo is placing a /customFiles/static/favicon.svg to override current SVG.
 This can be used to change any images/icons/css/fonts/js etc in Stirling-PDF

 ### Environment only parameters